Reference

 No. Every page of every instrument bears the issuing shop's unique member registration number.
 Any third party may verify that number at LegalTuning.com/verify and confirm the instruments were not issued to a different shop.
 The customization is the protection.

-Enrollment & Renewal
+Enrollment & Updates

 What is the cost of enrollment?